Twolf540/UltimateJavaRepository/Unit02/Topic2_6/README.md

 Jadon Java 17
 Jessica Java16
 ```
-When combining strings and other data types, every piece of data after a string is introduced will act like a string
+When combining strings and other data types, data will act like its class before a string is introduced, but every piece of data after a string is introduced will act like a string

 Ex:
 ```